I am posting the Methods in the Order I made them.

 Long back I had left a comment on your Tiramisu post.
 I had said that I would

 try it sometime later this year.
-Try I did....just last week to celebrate my wedding anniversary and it turned out really good.
+Try I did....just last week to celebrate my and it turned out really good.
 It does take a lot of work, but your detailed explanation and daywise step break up definitely made it extremely easier to plan and execute ;):).
 The only changes I made were for lack of having the original ingredients the recipe mentioned like Marsala wine and Espresso.
 So I just went ahead and used normal instant coffee and it worked just fine.
 Heaven on a plate it sure was!!

 Pls refer step 33. --DK